 That’s where the git pull command comes in.
 The git pull command is used to retrieve content from a remote repository which is then saved to your local machine.
 In this tutorial, we’ll discuss, with examples, the basics of pulling code using the git pull command.

 What is the Git Pull Command?

 The term “pulling code” describes the process of downloading the content from a remote repository and saving it to your computer.

 To pull code in Git, you can use the git pull command.
 The git pull command is a helpful command that executes two other commands: git fetch and git merge.

 Let’s break down how the git pull command works.

 First, when you run git pull, the remote repository you are pulling will be downloaded.
-This means a copy of the code from the repository and the Git commits associated with the repo will be created and saved to your local machine.
+A copy of the code from the repository and the Git commits associated with the repo will be saved to your machine.

 The Git Pull Command